 Abstract

 Globally, 69.6 million individuals were infected with hepatitis C virus (HCV) infection in 2016.
 Of the six major HCV genotypes (GT), the most predominant one is GT1, worldwide.
-The prevalence of HCV in Central Asia, which includes most of the Commonwealth of Independent States (CIS) has been estimated to be 5.8% of the total global burden.
+The prevalence of HCV in Central Asia, which includes most of the Commonwealth of Independent States (CIS), has been estimated to be 5.8% of the total global burden.
 The predominant genotype in the CIS and Ukraine regions has been reported to be GT1, followed by GT3.
 Inadequate HCV epidemiological data, multiple socio-economic barriers, and the lack of region-specific guidelines have impeded the optimal management of HCV infection in this region.
-In this regard, a panel of regional experts in the field of hepatology convened to discuss and provide recommendations on the diagnosis; treatment; and pre-, on-, and post-treatment assessment of chronic HCV infection and to ensure the optimal use of cost-effective antiviral regimens in the region.
+In this regard, a panel of regional experts in the field of hepatology convened to discuss and provide recommendations on the diagnosis, treatment, and pre-, on-, and posttreatment assessment of chronic HCV infection and to ensure the optimal use of cost-effective antiviral regimens in the region.
 A comprehensive evaluation of the literature along with expert recommendations for the management of GT1-GT6 HCV infection with the antiviral agents available in the region has been provided in this review.
-This consensus document will help guide clinical decision-making during the management of HCV infection, besides optimizing treatment outcomes in these regions.
+This consensus document will help guide clinical decision-making during the management of HCV infection, further optimizing treatment outcomes in these regions.

 Key words: Antiviral agents; Commonwealth of Independent States; Genotype; Hepatitis C virus; Sustained virologic response; Ukraine